 Manual chart plotting

 A chartplotter is basically an electronic version of the manual chart-plotting process.
 Sailors used to get by using paper charts for centuries.
-Plotting your location on a paper chart is a skill that's worth to consider learning, since it's a great and reliable navigation backup.
+Plotting your location on a paper chart is a skill that's worth considering learning since it's a great and reliable navigation backup.
 You can either use GPS, just like the plotter, or pinpoint your location using points of reference and a compass.

 What Do Chartplotters Cost?